-Thermal bridging occurs in all construction types and is caused by areas of reduced insulation or where an element passes though the insulation.
-Timber has a lower thermal resistance than the insulation materials placed between the framing members.
-Therefore, greater heat flow occurs through studs, plates, rails and joists than in other areas of the external wall or roof structures.
-This increase in thermal conductivity is referred to as thermal bridging.
-In general, thermal bridges can occur at any junction between building elements or where the building structure changes.
+Areas of reduced insulation (or where an element passes through the insulation) cause thermal bridging.
+Timber offers lower thermal resistance than the insulation materials between the framing members.
+Therefore, greater heat flow occurs through studs, plates, rails and joists than in other areas of the external walls or roof.
+Generally, thermal bridges can occur at any junction between building elements or where the building structure changes.

-Note: Building Regulations and British Standards should be consulted for the size of the ventilation voids required in flat and pitched roofs.
-These regulations and standards also may pose limits on the size/spans of flat roofs for ventilation requirements.
+Note: Building Regulations and British Standards may pose limits on the size/spans of flat roofs for ventilation requirements.
 SIPCO can conduct U-Value calculations based on our system and client specifications.

 The SIPCO U-value table provides different performances for varying thicknesses of panel – see below:

 |75mm||0.38 w/mk||Max 1.2m x 6.2m||OSB / CPB / MGO / PLY|

 |100mm||0.35 w/mk||Max 1.2m x 6.2m||OSB / CPB / MGO / PLY|